MrBaconBit/BaconBits/doc/README_windows.txt

-digitalcoin 0.1 BETA
+baconbits 0.1 BETA

 Copyright (c) 2009-2012 Bitcoin Developers
 Copyright (c) 2011-2012 Litecoin Developers
-Copyright (c) 2011-2012 Digitalcoin Developers Distributed under the MIT/X11 software license, see the accompanying file COPYING or http://www.opensource.org/licenses/mit-license.php.
+Copyright (c) 2011-2012 Baconbits Developers Distributed under the MIT/X11 software license, see the accompanying file COPYING or http://www.opensource.org/licenses/mit-license.php.
 This product includes software developed by the OpenSSL Project for use in